xaliphostes/xaliphostes/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on numerical codes in 2D and 3D using geomechanics
+- 🔭 Working on numerical codes in 2D and 3D using geomechanics
-- 🌱 I’m currently learning React, shaders and much more
+- 🌱 Learning React, shaders and much more
-- 👯 I’m currently working at YouWol
+- 🌱 Extending my knowledge in Python, C++, TypeScript, design patterns and software architecture